 Overall dimensions: 39.0″ wide x 38.77″ long x 15.83″ high

 Subject Field dimensions: 32″ wide x 32″ long x 15″ high

 PhotoBeams: Infrared PhotoBeams with 16 X and 16 Y resolution

 Housing: Brushed stainless steel

-Computer Interface: A single RS232 serial port, regardless of the size of the system!
+Computer Interface: A single ethernet connection or RS232 serial port, regardless of the size of the system!